 Determine if the licensee’s corrective actions were timely and effective (refer to MC 0609, Appendix B, Sections 5.2 and 5.3 for further guidance).

-03.08 Review licensee annual review / update of Letters of Agreement/Memorandum of UnderstandingLetters of Agreement ()Memorandum of Understanding () described in the E-plan in accordance with evaluation criterion P.4 of NUREG-0654, Section II.P, including hostile action.
+03.08 Review licensee annual review / update of Letters of Agreement/Memorandum of Understanding

+Verify Letters of Agreement (LOAs)/Memorandum of Understanding (MOUs) described in the E-plan are in accordance with evaluation criterion P.4 of NUREG-0654, Section II.P, including hostile action.

 Note: In general, LOAs/MOUs with Federal agencies with emergency planning responsibilities are not needed, since the Federal agencies are required by law to provide assistance.
 However, the inspector should be alert to instances in the E-plan where it may be appropriate for a letter of agreement with a local Federal office or representative of a Federal agency, such as a local Coast Guard station

-arrangements for offsite response organization (ORO) resources remain in effect and have not expired.
+Verify arrangements for offsite response organization (ORO) resources remain in effect and have not expired.

-the type and extent of ORO resources needed to support onsite response activities during an emergency, including hostile action have been identified and documented.
+Verify the type and extent of ORO resources needed to support onsite response activities during an emergency, including hostile action have been identified and documented.

-arrangements with State, local, and Federal agencies clearly identify and describe needed onsite support and response activities.
+Verify arrangements with State, local, and Federal agencies clearly identify and describe needed onsite support and response activities.
 Local agencies should include LLEA, firefighting, and medical assistance

 Existing arrangements are updated as needed to clarify the types of assistance to be provided by an agency or to address any shortfalls for support of onsite response activities identified.

-LOAs/MOUs may be provided in an appendix to the plan or, the plan itself may contain descriptions of these matters, and a signature page in the plan may serve to verify the agreements.
+Note: LOAs/MOUs may be provided in an appendix to the plan or, the plan itself may contain descriptions of these matters, and a signature page in the plan may serve to verify the agreements.
 The signature page format is appropriate for organizations where response functions are covered by laws, regulations, or executive orders where separate written agreements are not necessary.

-03. Licensee maintenance of equipment important to emergency preparedness.
+03.09 Licensee maintenance of equipment important to emergency preparedness.